-Fig.~\ref{fig:failure_analysis} provides a more detailed comparison in that it differentiates between different failure modes of the policies.
-We consider four types of failures: 1) making contact in the wrong location, i.e., the tip of the match not making contact with the striker paper, 2) not making contact at all during the policy rollout, i.e., the policy accelerating along the striker paper but without making contact, 3) insufficient contact force, i.e., making contact in the right location but without sufficient force resulting in the match not lighting up, and 4) applying too much force during the rollout, i.e., the policy pressing the tip of the match with too much force against the striker paper which results in the match sliding through the fingers.
-The last failure case is mainly related to the policy missing the transition between the approaching phase of the task and the phase of accelerating along the striker paper.
-As shown in the comparison, both, the touch-only and the vision-only policies exhibit significantly increased failure rates.
-Most failures of the touch-only policies stem from making contact in the wrong location, confirming that the task also needs spatial understanding.
-The vision-only policies' failures related to resolving the current contact state (no contact, insufficient force \& too much force) are the most prominent ones with 27\%, 17\%, \& 23\%, respectively.
-In contrast, adding the tactile observations yields significantly reduced failure rates.
-The few failure cases of the vision+touch policies are mainly related to not making contact in the right location (10\%), while none of the vision+touch policies apply too much contact force.
+Fig.~\ref{fig:failure_analysis} provides a more detailed comparison by differentiating between failure modes, thereby offering additional insights into the performance discrepancies and the role of the modalities.
+We consider four failure types: 1) making contact in the wrong location, i.e., the tip of the match not making contact with the striker paper, 2) not making contact at all, i.e., the policy accelerating along the striker paper without making contact, 3) insufficient contact force, i.e., making contact in the right location but without sufficient force to light up the match, and 4) applying too much force, i.e., the policy pressing the match tip with too much force against the striker paper which results in the match sliding through the fingers.
+The last failure case is primarily due to the policy failing to transition from the approaching phase to the acceleration movement along the striker paper.
+As shown in Fig.~\ref{fig:failure_analysis}, both the touch-only and the vision-only policies exhibit significantly increased failure rates, albeit for different reasons.
+Most failures of the touch-only policies stem from making contact at the wrong location, indicating that the task needs spatial understanding.
+Conversely, vision-only policy failures are largely driven by the inability to reliably resolve the current contact state.
+Specifically, failures characterized by no contact (27\%), insufficient force (17\%), and excessive force (23\%) are most prominent.
+In contrast, the vision+touch policies effectively integrate the spatial understanding of the visual modality during the approach phase with tactile features that are effective during the contact-rich interactions.
+This integration significantly reduces failure rates, thereby underscoring the importance of integrating touch sensing into visuomotor policies.
+This enables direct perception of the contact-rich interactions, which is a critical capability for reliably solving this dynamic manipulation task.
+The few failures of the vision+touch policies are mainly due to making contact in the wrong location (10\%).